sperezg6/sperezg6/README.md

 # 💫 About Me:
 -I'm currently working at mattilda as a tech analyst<br>
 -I have a profound interest un IA and Machine Learning<br>
--Currently working on my thesis, to create a RNN for Music Generation -Love to automate tasks usign python
+-Currently working on my thesis, to create a RNN for Music Generation<br>
+-Love to automate tasks usign python